Barry Brailey - Chair

 Furthering the theme of new technologies, Dean is currently an Adjunct Research Fellow at Victoria University's School of Engineering and Computer Science in Software Defined Networking.

-Hinne Hettema studied Theoretical Chemistry (PhD 1993) and Philosophy (PhD 2012).
-He currently works as the IT security team lead at the University of Auckland.
-He has experience working in security operations, strategy and incident response.
+Hinne Hettema is the tactical security operations leader at Ports of Auckland.
+His strengths are in SOC enablement, intelligence and incident response, as well as intelligence driven security operations and security architecture.
+In a previous role, he led the security operations at the University of Auckland and has also worked as security architect.
+He has experience working in security operations in both ICT and ICS environments, setting and driving strategy and incident response.
+He studied Theoretical Chemistry (PhD 1993) and Philosophy (PhD 2012).
 As a theoretical chemist, he played with the supercomputers of the time.
 His first computer was hacked in 1991, after which he developed an enduring interest in cyber security.
-He is a blogger for APNIC, and maintains a security blog on his linkedin page.
+He is a blogger for APNIC, and maintains a security blog on his LinkedIn page.

 Mike Seddon - Vice Chair